đź’ˇThe CIO Strategic Playbook for AI in 2026 is now available!

 What is a Content Delivery Platform?

-CDPs are agnostic of authoring tools and offer different ranges of standard and custom connectors, from the most popular CCMSes and document processors to very specific in-house writing systems.
-As such, CDPs extend the collaborative process of content creation across the organization by including stakeholders that are external to the documentation team.
+CDPs work seamlessly with any authoring tool.
+They provide many standard and custom connectors, ranging from the most popular CCMSs and document processors to very specific in-house writing systems.
+As such, CDPs expand content creation and collaboration across the organization by including stakeholders outside the documentation team.
+Advanced CDPs handle both structured and unstructured content.

 While both a Content Delivery Platform and a Component Content Management System deal with managing and distributing content, they serve different purposes and target different stages of the content lifecycle.